[ return to Mayock homepage ] [ W&L home ] [ Romance Languages ]

 Culture and Civilization.
 Extensive study of Spanish culture and civilization from

-communicative media (traditional and electronic texts; videos; oral reports;
+media (traditional and electronic texts; videos; oral reports; research

-research paper; electronic forum).
-Heavy emphasis on active and
+paper; electronic forum).
+Heavy emphasis on active and intelligent

 Introduction